Burst-Statistics/burst/readme.txt

 Burst will maintain and a grow a knowledgebase about Burst Statistics and other products to assist, while using Burst Statistics [burst-statistics.com](https://burst-statistics.com)

 = Why is Burst Statistics Privacy-friendly? =
+Burst Statistics provides an Analytics Dashboard with anonymized data that is yours, and yours alone.
-= Do you mind if I give feedback about the product? = = Is there a Pro version? =
+= Do you mind if I give feedback about the product? = No only don't we mind.
+We really want your feedback, please use the "Useful Links" section to get in contact.
+We'd like to develop this together.
+= Is there a Pro version? =
+Not...yet.

 == Change log ==